jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 Load the weights.
 Make predictions by passing sensor data.

-Hope this.
+Hope this:
-To speed up prototyping for experienced embedded engineers.
+- Speed up prototyping for experienced embedded engineers.
-To enable DS/ML engineers with primarily Python skills to make TinyML applications.
+- Enable DS/ML engineers with primarily Python skills to make TinyML applications.
-Make it for those learning TinyML - by using a high-level language like Python
-- which has tons more learning resources than C or C++.
+- Make it easier to teach TinyML development in an educational setting

 #### Summary